Brassia Orchid

 This orchid is a popular choice for orchid enthusiasts and gardeners who want something different and spectacular.
 Although Brassia orchids can be a little more demanding to care for than some other orchids, they are very rewarding to those who give them the right care.
 Their spectacular and often fragrant flowers make all the effort worthwhile.

 Care: Brassia orchids thrive in bright light.
 Keep the soil evenly moist but not wet.
-Water regularly, but allow the substrate to dry out slightly between waterings.
+Water regularly, but let the substrate dry out slightly between waterings.
 She prefers warm temperatures between 18-27°C.

 Botanical description